Policy Summary

 - The supervisors for each position are different.

-- A separate location may satisfy the operational area criterion, at the discretion of OHR
+- A separate location may satisfy the operational area criterion, at the discretion of the Office of Human Resources.

 - The work is seasonal or occurs on an irregular basis for less than 1,040 hours in a year (e.g., agricultural workers, lifesaving workers, special events staff, arboretum guides).

-A TE may work more than 1,040 hours in 26 consecutive bi-weekly payroll periods in the following cases.
-The appointment is still temporary and limited to one year or less in duration.
+TEs may work more than 1,040 hours in 26 consecutive bi-weekly payroll periods in the following cases and remain subject to the provisions outlined in Section I. B.

-- Coverage during an approved extended leave (e.g., FMLA, educational, non-FMLA medical) The extension beyond 1,040 hours can include an overlap of permanent and temporary staff to allow for training before the leave or a transition period after the permanent employee has returned to work.
+- Coverage of a permanent employee during an approved extended leave (e.g., FMLA, educational, non-FMLA medical).
+The extension beyond 1,040 hours can include an overlap of permanent and temporary staff to allow for training before the leave or a transition period after the permanent employee has returned to work.

-- Coverage during an extended period of recruitment The TE appointment must be tied to the specific vacancy that resulted in the need for temporary coverage.
+- Coverage during an extended period of recruitment.
+TE appointments must be associated with the specific vacancy that resulted in the need for temporary coverage.

 - Coverage during layoff of University Staff for the closing of an operational unit.